LODSContent/LabSolutions-Dev/UsingThisTemplate.md

     - However, these virtual machines should be licensed by you based on the licensing requirements between your organization and Microsoft.

->[!knowledge] Want to learn more?
-Review the documentation on [Windows licensing](https://docs.skillable.com/docs/windows-licensing) on our platform.
+>[!knowledge] For more information, review the documentation on [Windows licensing](https://docs.skillable.com/docs/windows-licensing) on our platform.

 ### Linux Virtual Machines